top of page

 Built-in 1917

-A purpose-built hospital ward for males and females, in 2020 it is used as administration offices and is highly intact today known as Gunni House.
+In 2025, it is used as administrative offices and is highly intact today, known as Gunni House.

 Keep updated via email free regarding website development and other news